bbauska/JS-Programs/README.md

 mazeGenerator.printMazeO;
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-138. Check if a Year is a Magic Year
+<h2 id="js138">138.
+Check if a Year is a Magic Year</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-A magic year is a year in which the product of the month and day (in two-digit form) equals the last two digits of the year.
-For example, in the year 1978, the product of the month (7) and the day (8) is 56, which matches the last two digits of the year.
+<p>A magic year is a year in which the product of the month and day (in two-digit form)
+equals the last two digits of the year.
+For example, in the year 1978, the product of the month (7) and the day (8) is 56, which matches the last two digits of the year.</p>
 <pre>
 function isMagicYear(year) {
 const yearStr = year.toStringO;